voqtuyen/python-backend/backend/Imperative-vs-declarative-programming-style.md

 We want to reject the user to sign up with a password less than 9 characters long.

 ## Imperative Programming Style
-Imperative programming is like how you do something.
+Imperative programming is like you tell the compiler what you want to happen, step by step

 ```python3
 long_passwords = []